 Starting in Vancouver and crossing Lions Gate Bridge to North Vancouver and along Highway 1 the mountains are always in view.
 Highway 1 turns into the Sea-to-Sky Highway (Highway 99) and climbs up from the Pacific Ocean and high into the Coast Mountain wilderness.
-The road travels through West Vancouver along the Upper Levels Highway (Highway 1) and passes by Horseshoe Bay, home of one of the BC Ferries terminals, before winding around spectacular fjords and sheer rock faces that rise up from the sea as one reaches Lions Bay.
-The journey along Howe Sound offers vistas from highway pull outs - places to take memorable photos.
-For more see Relax, Refresh & RestUp along the Sea to Sky Highway.
+The road passes by Horseshoe Bay, home of one of the BC Ferries terminals, before winding around spectacular fjords and sheer rock faces that rise up from the sea as one reaches Lions Bay.
+The journey along Howe Sound offers vistas from highway pull outs – places to take memorable photos.

 Highway 99 turns inland after Squamish and climbs through the Coastal Mountains to the resort community of Whistler.
-Along the way is access to Garibaldi Park for adventurous hikers and mountaineers.
+Along the way is access to Garibaldi Provincial Park for adventurous hikers and mountaineers.
 There are miles of trails in Garibaldi and Tantalus Parks.
 Those seeking gentler pursuits can visit Alice Lake Provincial Park where canoeing, kayaking, bird watching, and picnicking are available.
-Also along the way is Brakendale, home to thousands of bald eagles between November and April.
-These birds migrate annually to winter here from all over the northwest.
+Also along the way is Brackendale, home to thousands of bald eagles between November and April.
+These birds come from all over the northwest to winter here.
 Other picturesque stops include Brandywine Falls and Daisy Lakes and numerous views of the ice-capped mountains.

-Whistler Resort is a snow-sport mecca during the winter and Blackcomb Mountain is the only North American Mountain to offer skiing during the summer months.
-Mountain bikes and golf clubs are seen alongside skis and snowboards at the resort's fine restaurants and exciting nightclubs.
-Whistler has four designer championship golf courses, charming boutiques, art galleries, numerous mountain bike runs, and of course great skiing/snowboarding.
+Whistler Resort is a snow-sport mecca during the winter and Blackcomb Mountain offers skiing during the summer months.
+Mountain bikes and golf clubs are seen alongside skis and snowboards at the resort’s fine restaurants and exciting nightclubs.
+Whistler has several designer championship golf courses, charming boutiques, art galleries, numerous mountain bike runs, and of course great skiing/snowboarding.
 Many major events take place at this four-season resort.

 From Whistler, Highway 99 takes the traveler to Pemberton, a logging, ranching and farming community surrounded by steep, alpine mountains.
 The Pemberton Valley is threaded with rivers and steep walled alpine valleys punctuated with glacier fed lakes.
 Hidden in the hills are many natural hot springs, some popular and some only the locals know.
 Be sure to ask for the best place to go and soak.
 Pemberton boasts a championship golf course with wildlife close by and stunning views of glacier peaks from the greens and tees.
 The valley also offers horseback riding and tremendous fishing experiences.